nadiamariduena/react-json-version1/README.md

 <br>

-<p> Its still to eary for meto really notice the "why" of the use of the long versions in certain projects like for example </p>
+<p> Its still to early for me to  notice the "why" of the use of the long versions in certain projects like for example :</p>

 <br>